 Please note: This itinerary is flexible and may change according to weather, conditions & team fitness & aspirations.

-- Day 2 – Drive through the Mont Blanc tunnel to the upper Val d’Aosta and ascend the Punta Hellbronner lift to access the high snowy glaciers of the Italian side of Monte Bianco.
+Day 2 – Drive through the Mont Blanc tunnel to the upper Val d’Aosta and ascend the superb Skyway Monte Bianco lift to access Punta Hellbronner and the high snowy glaciers of the Italian side of Monte Bianco.
 Enjoy a glacier journey, climb a 3500m peak via a mixed rocky scramble and practise glacier travel & crevasse rescue techniques.

 Whilst it not essential to have any background of rock climbing or winter mountaineering any climbing experience, even at a climbing wall will be useful, as will any general hill walking and scrambling eperience.
 A good fitness level is required for alpine mountaineering days 6 – 8 hours in duration.
 The traverse of the Pigne d’Arolla on the last day is particularly physical and you should be well prepared for around 8 hours on the go at high altitude.
 This course would also be suitable for climbers with some technical experience who are keen to receive alpine specific training and develop their personal skills with a view to climbing independently after the course.